-The coronavirus will have long-term consequences though, and we need to be prepared.
-Some airlines will disappear from the map, and there might be new challenges ahead of us as passengers.
+However, it is clear that there will be long-term consequences, and we need to prepare.
 It is difficult to say for certain how coronavirus will change air travel.
 There can be positive as well as negative consequences.
+Some airlines will disappear from the map, and there might be new challenges ahead of us as passengers.

-Currently, there are enhanced disinfection measures everywhere.
-That won’t change any time soon.
+Currently, there are enhanced disinfection measures everywhere, and that won’t change any time soon.

 People have now realized the importance of personal hygiene and public sanitation.
 Some say they will start wiping down airplane seats and washing their hands much more frequently.
 Wet wipes and hand sanitizer are everyone’s new best friends.

-In the US, you are now allowed to bring a bigger bottle of hand gel through security screening.
+In the United States, you are now allowed to bring a bigger bottle of hand gel through security screening.
 However, you will need to be screened separately.

 The travel industry has taken note.
 There will be more regularly scheduled deep cleans of aircraft and hotels, as well as new health guidelines for workers like flight attendants.
 Deep cleans of public transit systems might even become the norm.

 So far, on low-cost, short-haul routes, passengers have been asked to hand in garbage, and cabin crew have carried out a quick inspection.
-If expert cleaners are brought on to clean everything, the length of turnarounds and the airlines’ costs will rise.
+If expert cleaners are brought on to clean everything, the length of turnarounds and the airlines’ costs - thus ticket prices - will rise.

-This will mean you’ll have to wait longer to board the plane and might raise ticket prices.
-It can even lead to delayed flights.
+What’s more, this means you’ll have to wait longer to board the plane, which can even lead to delayed flights.

-In-flight food and beverage service can also be reduced to ensure a lower risk of virus transmission.
+In-flight food and beverage service have already been reduced to ensure a lower risk of virus transmission.
 Delta is currently only handing out bottled water and packaged foods.
 For safety and economic reasons, it may be years before options expand again.

 It is likely that technology will play a crucial role.
 The idea of electronic passports, IDs and boarding passes is not new.
 They help speed up the process and prevent unnecessary physical contact.

-Robot cleaners might also be deployed widely to limit contact between people and surfaces, sanitize, scan for fevers and enforce mask-wearing.
+Robot cleaners might also be deployed widely to limit contact between people and surfaces, sanitize, scan for fevers and enforce the wearing of face masks.